DevLauncher/.github/profile/README.md

 ---

-## 🚀 About DevLaunch
+## 🚀 About DevLauncher

-DevLaunch is more than just an organization—it's a **community** where developers can:
+DevLauncher is more than just an organization—it's a **community** where developers can:

 - Transform ideas into impactful projects.
 - Collaborate to access shared resources.
 - Foster innovation and inspire change.

 ### Our Unique Approach:
-While our projects are initiated and maintained under personal repositories, they are made fully accessible and collaborative for the community through the DevLaunch organization.
+While our projects are initiated and maintained under personal repositories, they are made fully accessible and collaborative for the community through the DevLauncher organization.
 This ensures:

 1. **Long-Term Availability**: By hosting projects under personal accounts, we ensure they remain accessible even if the organization structure changes.
 2. **Collaborative Opportunities**: Projects are mirrored and managed collaboratively, enabling contributions from developers worldwide.